danpops/dans-website/README.md

 ## Overview

 Welcome to my portfolio website!
-This React Next.js application offers a showcase of my work, blending modern technology with a 90s website aesthetic.
+This **React Next.js** application offers a showcase of my work, blending modern technology with a 90s website aesthetic.
 Dive into the code to explore best practices in React application development, run it locally, and experience the charm of the 90s web.
+The content management system (CMS) is powered by **Sanity.io**, enabling easy management and retrieval of dynamic content.

 ### Features

 - **Nostalgic 90s Design**: Immerse yourself in a retro web experience with a visually appealing 90s aesthetic.
-- **Local Development**: Run the application locally to explore the codebase and discover React best practices.
+- **Local Development**: Run the application locally to explore the codebase and discover **_React_** best practices.
-- **Integration Tests**: Elevate your React project with cool integration tests using Cucumber and Puppeteer.
+- **Integration Tests**: Elevate your React project with cool integration tests using **_Cucumber_** and **_Puppeteer_**.
+Integration tests are behaviorally driven, employing **_Cucumber Gherkin_** syntax to ensure seamless collaboration between developers and stakeholders.
+- **Sanity.io CMS Integration**: Content management is powered by **_Sanity.io_**, enabling easy management and retrieval of dynamic content.

 ### Live Deployment